Liam MacDonald is one of our Associate Clinicians and is in good standing with the OCSWSSW as a Registered Social Worker, Psychotherapist.

 What sets Liam apart is his grounded, compassionate approach to therapy.
 He understands that reaching out for support can be a vulnerable step, and he meets clients with warmth, respect, and a genuine desire to help.
 Whether you’re navigating grief, feeling overwhelmed by caregiving responsibilities, facing a major life transition, or exploring your mental health as a man, Liam offers a space where you can feel heard and supported.

 His sessions are collaborative and tailored to help you move forward with clarity and confidence.
-Liam’s style is strength-based and direct, yet always attuned to your pace and needs.
+Liam’s style is strength‑based and direct, while remaining attuned to your pace and needs.
 He believes therapy should feel purposeful and empowering, not intimidating.

 Outside of work, Liam finds balance in nature and movement.
 Whether he’s hiking a trail or playing sports, he brings the same energy and mindfulness to his personal life that he offers in his clinical work.